gwilliamleung/gwilliamleung/README.md

 Aspiring Engineer and App developer
 -----------------------------------
 * 🌍  I'm based in New York City, willing to relocate
 * ✉️  You can contact me at [gwilliamleung@gmail.com](mailto:gwilliamleung@gmail.com)
-* 🚀  I'm currently working on MeBot
+* 🚀  I'm currently working on ChatTranslate
-* 🧠  I'm learning how to apply OpenAI to my new projects and previous projects
+* 🧠  I'm currently learning how to apply OpenAI to my new projects and previous projects
-* 🤝  I'm open to collaborating on projects with huge communities in mind
-* ⚡  Blitzing through it everyday

 ### Skills